The Troubles: Civil rights campaign and unionist backlash

 In March and April 1966, Irish nationalists/republicans held parades throughout Ireland to mark the 50th anniversary of the Easter Rising.
 On 8 March, a group of Irish republicans dynamited Nelson's Pillar in Dublin.
 At the time, the IRA was weak and not engaged in armed action, but some unionists warned it was about to be revived to launch another campaign against Northern Ireland.
 In April 1966, loyalists led by Ian Paisley, a Protestant fundamentalist preacher, founded the Ulster Constitution Defence Committee (UCDC).
 It set up a paramilitary-style wing called the Ulster Protestant Volunteers (UPV) to oust Terence O'Neill, Prime Minister of Northern Ireland.
 Although O'Neill was a unionist, they viewed him as being too 'soft' on the civil rights movement and opposed his policies.
 At the same time, a loyalist group calling itself the Ulster Volunteer Force (UVF) emerged in the Shankill area of Belfast.
 It was led by Gusty Spence, a former British soldier.
 Many of its members were also members of the UCDC and UPV.
-In April and May 1966 it petrol bombed a number of Catholic homes, schools and businesses.
+In April and May 1966, the UVF petrol bombed a number of Catholic homes, schools, and businesses.
 A firebomb killed an elderly Protestant widow, Matilda Gould.

-On 21 May, the UVF issued a statement declaring "war" against the IRA and anyone helping it.
+On 21 May 1966, the UVF issued a statement declaring "war" against the IRA and anyone helping it.
 The UVF fatally shot a Catholic civilian, John Scullion, as he walked home on 27 May.
 A month later it shot three Catholic civilians as they left a pub, killing Peter Ward, a Catholic from the Falls Road.
 Shortly after, the UVF was proscribed by the Northern Ireland government.
 The UVF is still considered a terrorist organization by the United Kingdom and the Republic of Ireland.

 In the mid-1960s, a non-violent civil rights campaign began in Northern Ireland.
-It comprised groups such as the Northern Ireland Civil Rights Association (NICRA), the Campaign for Social Justice, the Derry Citizens' Action Committee and People's Democracy, whose stated goals were:
+It comprised groups such as the Northern Ireland Civil Rights Association (NICRA), the Campaign for Social Justice, the Derry Housing Action Committee, and People's Democracy, whose stated goals were: